osmosis-labs/osmosis/x/claim/spec/README.md

 ## Abstract

 This specifies the `claim` module of Osmosis project, provide commands for claimable amount query and claim airdrop.
-We apply real-time decay after `DurationUntilDecay` pass where monthly decay rate is `-10%` of inital airdrop amount.
+We apply real-time decay after `DurationUntilDecay` pass where it decays linearly to 0 over a `DurationOfDecay`-long period.
 When `DurationUntilDecay + DurationOfDecay` time passes, all unclaimed coins will be sent to the community pool.

 ## Genesis State

-### Accounts

-All genesis accounts have `1 Osmo`, intended for tx fees as they perform actions to claim the rest of their Osmo

 ### Claimables